erlndofebri/Employee-Promotion-Prediction/README.md

 ## Dataset Overview

 Our data consist of 54808 rows (employees data), which are generated from 1 year historical employees data.
 There are 12 independent features and 1 target feature.
 Our target feature explain whether employee will get promotion or not.
+Data source : [link](https://www.kaggle.com/datasets/arashnic/hr-ana)

 ## Data Pre Processing